Nagendra1997/mesibo-documentation/Flutter_README.md

    - Android Studio, version 3.0 or later

-Alternatively, you can also use IntelliJ:

-   - IntelliJ IDEA Community, version 2017.1 or later
-   - IntelliJ IDEA Ultimate, version 2017.1 or later

-### 2. Install Flutter and Dart plugins

-To install flutter on your platform(Windows/macOS/Linux) refer to the [Flutter Installation Guide](https://flutter.dev/docs/get-started/install).

-Once the installation is complete ,

-   - Start Android Studio.
-   - Open plugin preferences (Preferences > Plugins on macOS, File > Settings > Plugins on Windows & Linux).
-   - Select Browse repositories, select the Flutter plugin and click Install.
-   - Click Yes when prompted to install the Dart plugin.
-   - Click Restart when prompted

-### 3. Create the app

-   - Open the IDE and select Start a new Flutter project.
-   - Select Flutter Application as the project type.
-Then click Next.
-   - Verify the Flutter SDK path specifies the SDK’s location (select Install SDK… if the text field is blank).
-   - Enter a project name (for example, MesiboFlutterSample).
-Then click Next.
-   - Click Finish.
-   - Wait for Android Studio to install the SDK and create the project.

- ### 4. Add Mesibo Sdk
+ ### 2. Add Mesibo Sdk
- Inside this project open the Android host portion of your Flutter app :
+ From Android Studio Inside this project open the Android host portion of your Flutter app :

    - Add Mesibo SDK to your Android host project by adding gradle dependency and performing gradle sync as explained in our [First Android App tutorial] (https://mesibo.com/documentation/tutorials/first-app/android/)
    - Import mesibo API and add mesibo initialization code in your onCreate method